coronalabs/plugins-submission-template/Readme.markdown

 # Corona Plugin Submission Template

-This is a template for [plugin submission](https://store.coronalabs.com/corona-store-application).

-Please read the [Plugin Submission Guidelines](http://docs.coronalabs.com/daily/native/plugin/submission.html) for more information.
+Please read the [Plugin Submission Guidelines](https://docs.coronalabs.com/native/plugin/submission.html) for more information.

 This template provides stubs for two of the top level directories that are needed in your plugin submission: